Florida's economy poised to take a major hit from Hurricane Irma

 Energy

 Florida Power & Light, the state's largest electric utility company, is warning that as many as 9 million residents could be affected by power outages at some point during the storm.
-About 20,000 homes in southeast Florida have already lost power because of heavy winds and rain, Governor Rick Scott said Saturday.
+About 35,000 homes in Miami-Dade county have already lost power because of heavy winds and rain, according to a post from Florida Light and Power.
 Some people in South Florida could be without electricity for weeks.

 "With a storm of this magnitude, there will be widespread destruction throughout our service territory, and most of it will be in the most densely populated areas of South Florida," the utility's CEO, Eric Silagy, said in a statement.
 "This likely will be one of the most challenging restorations that our country has ever seen."